 TAP ON IMAGE TO VIEW PRICE

-This keep-fresh bag claims to slow down the ripening process of produce and extend the life of vegetables, bananas, and other fruit by up to 2 weeks.
+This keep-fresh bag claims to slow down the ripening process of produce and extend the life of vegetables, bananas, and other fruits by up to 2 weeks.
 All you need to do is place the fruit inside the bag, close it tightly, and store it in the fridge.
 Simple, right?

 TAP ON IMAGE TO VIEW PRICE